An Overview Of Yoga With Health Benefits

-Rachel Krentzman, a San Diego-based physical therapist and yoga instructor, has been combining yoga and physical therapy for more than 15 years.
+Rachel Krentzman, a San Diego-based physical therapist and yoga instructor, has been combining yoga and physical therapy for over 15 years.
 It's critical, she says, to find a good yoga instructor.

 “Students should inquire about the training of the yoga teachers they choose, and make sure they're doing yoga in a style that's appropriate for their physical condition,” she says.

-While the study is still in its early stages (especially in comparison to how long people have been practicing yoga), the preliminary findings are encouraging and support what yoga practitioners have been saying for thousands of years: yoga is good for our overall health.
+While the study is still in its early stages (especially in comparison to how long people have practiced yoga), the preliminary findings are encouraging and support what yoga practitioners have been saying for thousands of years: yoga is good for our overall health.

 Yoga covers a broad range of practices, most of which do not involve physical activity but instead focus on meditation techniques.
 Even karmic or philanthropic deeds can be considered yoga!